ifeth0/attbroadband-apn/readme.md

 STEPS
   1) Go to settings > cellular > Cell Data and select the ATT Hotspot SIM and DISABLE "Allow Cellular Data Switching"
-  2) Open the GitHub Repo and open the "attbroadband.mobileconfig" file.
+  2) Open the GitHub Repo FROM SAFARI and open the "attbroadband.mobileconfig" file.
   3) Click RAW to download the mobileconfig file and stage it for install.
   4) Navigate to Settings > General > Profiles & Device Management and install the Downloaded profile
   5) Verify ATT connectivity by checking your IP/Hostname (ie: http://ipchicken.com)